 WHO REALLY BENEFITS?

 You are a rare person if you or your family never use a United Way agency!
 Anyone who wishes to use a United Way agency can benefit: people who are disabled, elderly, disaster-stricken, teen-aged, who have emotional or marital problems and who seek recreational or volunteer activities.
-One in three families benefit from United Way services... domestic violence shelter at the "YWCA", scouting, counseling, day care.
+One in three families benefit from United Way services... senior services, food, rent/mortgage, mental health counseling, day care.
 If tragedy occurs, you can turn to United Way agencies to help.
 Agency services are geared toward helping people no matter what their income level.
 And, indirectly, we all benefit from living and working in a healthier, happier community.

 WHY SHOULD I GIVE TO UNITED WAY?